find your perfect postgrad program

 The majority of masters-level courses require the student to have completed an undergraduate degree and usually to have gained an upper second class degree.
 However, there are also career-focused masters courses that will accept a substantial amount of work experience in place of an undergraduate degree.

-Here is a table showing the number of students studying taught masters programs in the UK by year.
+Here is a table showing the number of students achieving a taught masters qualification in the UK by year.

 Find your PERFECT POSTGRAD PROGRAM